benmvp/slides/2018/nodesummit/esnext.md

   * Spec will only change based upon implementations necessitating one
 - Needs real-world implementations which pass additional acceptance test suite
 - May be in ES2019, may not
-- Object rest/spread sat in Stage 3 for nearly 2 years
+- Object rest & spread sat in Stage 3 for nearly 2 years

 /////